-- Swift shall not be liable under this warranty for any defect related to or arising from the following: - The failure of a component for reasons of fair wear and tear; - Damage resulting from freezing, fire, over heating or accidents (whether caused by the user or a third party); - · Misuse of any component; - Normal deterioration, corrosion, intrusion of foreign or harmful bodies, lack of servicing or negligence of any person other than Swift which causes stoppage of or impairment to the function of any component of the holiday home; - Replacement of parts which have reached the end of their effective working life because of age and/or usage; - Cleaning or adjustment of any assemblies: - Cosmetic finishes to kitchen sinks, sealants, cooker tops, vanity units, shower trays; and/or
+- 7. The cost of transporting or moving the holiday home by any means to or from the place of repair is the responsibility of the owner. - Swift shall not be liable under this warranty for any defect related to or arising from the following: - The failure of a component for reasons of fair wear and tear; - Damage resulting from freezing, fire, over heating or accidents (whether caused by the user or a third party); - Damage as a result of failure to carry out normal or specific maintenance including, but not specific too, not draining down and winterizing the Holiday home. - Defect due to condensation, fungus, mildew and damp (other than as a result of a failure of a permanent seal or joint). - Misuse of any component; - Normal deterioration, corrosion, intrusion of foreign or harmful bodies, lack of servicing or negligence of any person other than Swift which causes stoppage of or impairment to the function of any component of the holiday home; - Replacement of parts which have reached the end of their effective working life because of age and/or usage;